lupyuen/lupyuen.github.io/src/privilege.md

 It uses a [__Critical Section__](https://en.wikipedia.org/wiki/Critical_section) to lock the chunk of code above, so only a single thread can print to UART at any time.

-But it seems the locking isn't working...
+But the locking isn't working...
 It never returns!

 _How is it implemented?_